Evolution and self-reinforcing feedback cycles

 Here we have a group of amplifying feedback cycles, all mutually supporting one another in the evolution of life on Earth:

 Here, as in many other systems, amplifying feedback cycles interact and reinforce one another.
 They sometimes produce extraordinary outcomes, such as the intricate web of life on our planet.
-At other times, they organise destruction, such as the global warming that now threatens this very web of life in which humans have flourished.
+At other times, they organise destruction, e.g., global warming now threatens this very web of life in which humans have flourished.